Air Quality Research Funding

 emissions, environmental management and policy.
 An amount of $2,000 is available for the Robert Caton Scholarship in 2016.

 David Bates Scholarship

 The David Bates Scholarship was established in 2008 to honour the memory of Dr. David Vincent Bates, who was one of the foremost international authorities on the health effects

 of air pollution.
-An amount of $2,500 was available for the David Bates Scholarship in 2015.
+An amount of $2,000 is available for the David Bates Scholarship in 2016.

 CLEAR Fund Scholarship

 Depending on funding, an additional scholarship provided through the Clean Air Research Fund (CLEAR) may be awarded in recognition of those students involved in air quality research that furthers the primary goal of the Fund: to acquire new knowledge in order to help understand and solve air quality management issues in B.C.
 Those who apply to the Robert Caton and David Bates Scholarship would also be considered for the CLEAR Fund Scholarship.
-In 2015, an award of $1,000 each was made.
+UPDATE – No CLEAR Fund Scholarship will be offered in 2016.

 Elizabeth Henry Scholarship for Communities and Environmental Health